Ca-mega3-151/Sama/src/shared/ReactJS/components/DesignSystem/AntDesign/components/Qrcode/README.md

 # Overview

-The Qrcode component extends the functionality of the Ant Design QRCode component by providing additional customization and support for stricter type safety.
+The `Qrcode` component extends the functionality of the Ant Design Qrcode component.
+It ensures that all props are type-checked more rigorously compared to the standard Ant Design Qrcode component.

 # Props